 Jokhang Temple Lhasa

-The principal object inside is the Jowo Rinpoche, a statue of Sakyamuni Buddha at age 12, reportedly brought from China as part of the dowry when the king married the Chinese princess Wencheng.
+The principal object inside is the Jowo Rinpoche, a statue of Sakyamuni Buddha at age 12, reportedly brought from China as part of a dowry when King Songtsen Gampo married the Tang Dynasty princess Wencheng in the 7th century.
 The gold and jewelled statue is considered the most precious in Tibet.
-The line to view it is slow and the room is dim; people have prostrated to this statue for over 1,300 years and you can feel it.
+The line to view it is slow; the room is dim; people have been prostrating to this statue for over 1,300 years and the accumulated weight of that devotion is something you feel in the space rather than understand from a description.

-The upper floors have chapels dedicated to various deities and protective figures.
-The rooftop gives you a view across old Lhasa toward the Potala Palace on its hill to the west, which is disorienting and wonderful together.
+The upper floors have chapels dedicated to various protective deities.
+The rooftop gives you a view across old Lhasa’s flat-roofed districts toward the Potala Palace on its hill to the west – the same view that defined this city’s geography for centuries.

 The Barkhor Circuit

-The Barkhor is a street circuit about 800 metres around the temple.
-Pilgrims walk it clockwise, spinning prayer wheels at the stations along the route.
-Some complete hundreds of circuits during stays in Lhasa; others travel for weeks to reach it.
-It’s also lined with stalls selling religious objects, thangka paintings, prayer flags, and all manner of tourist goods.
-The two realities coexist without obvious friction.
+The Barkhor is an 800-metre street circuit around the temple.
+Pilgrims walk it clockwise, spinning prayer wheels at the fixed stations along the route.
+Some complete hundreds of circuits during their stay in Lhasa; others have walked for weeks from distant regions to reach it.
+The circuit is also lined with stalls selling thangka paintings, prayer flags, religious objects, and tourist goods.
+The two realities coexist without visible friction.

 Practical Visiting

 The temple opens around 8am and closes by 5pm.
 Mornings are significantly better for experiencing pilgrimage activity.
 Entry costs approximately 85 yuan.
-Photography rules inside the prayer halls change; check at the entrance.
+Dress modestly; shoulders and knees covered; remove shoes in certain areas.

 Altitude

-Lhasa sits at 3,650 metres.
-Altitude sickness affects most visitors to some degree.
-Headaches, fatigue, and breathlessness are normal for the first two days.
-Ascending slowly (rather than flying directly from sea level), staying hydrated, and avoiding alcohol in the first 48 hours all help.
-Some visitors take acetazolamide (Diamox) preventively; consult a doctor before the trip.
+Lhasa is at 3,650 metres.
+Altitude sickness affects most visitors to some degree: headaches, fatigue, and breathlessness are normal for the first two days regardless of fitness level.
+Ascending gradually (flying to a lower-altitude Tibetan city first, if possible), staying hydrated, and avoiding alcohol in the first 48 hours all reduce severity.
+Diamox (acetazolamide) can be taken preventively; consult a doctor before travel.
+Descent is the only reliable cure if symptoms worsen.